 A harp string, like all other instrument strings, can vibrate in two polarisations.
 One polarisation, in the plane of the strings, generates a component of force that can excite soundboard vibration efficiently.
 String vibration in the perpendicular plane, however, will drive the soundboard less strongly.
 The player will normally excite string vibration with some mixture of both polarisations, which means that harp notes might exhibit the double decay phenomenon discussed in section 7.3.
 However, the effect does not in fact seem likely to be a very strong one: Fig. 2 shows a plot similar to Figs. 9–11 of section 7.3, using the string properties and measured bridge admittance of the small harp.
 It can be seen that the red curve rarely rises above the green curve.
 This means that the decay rates for vibration in the two polarisations will not be significantly different.
 We must look elsewhere for an explanation of “harpish” sound.

 One candidate might involve longitudinal string vibration, something that is often ignored in discussions of plucked instruments.
 The geometric arrangement of strings and soundboard in a harp means that there is a direct coupling between transverse and longitudinal motion in the string.
-The harp soundboard will present a high impedance to in-plane forcing, whereas it can execute out-of-plane bending vibration more readily, so the soundboard will tend to move in a direction that must involve both transverse and longitudinal string motion.
+The harp soundboard will prefer to vibrate normal to its surface, moving the string’s termination in a direction that must involve both transverse and longitudinal motion.

 There are two aspects of nonlinear excitation of longitudinal string vibration, and both have been shown to give audible effects in some musical instruments.
 They both have their origin in the fact that when a string vibrates transversely, the length of any small element of the string must increase a little as a simple consequence of Pythagoras’ theorem: this is called geometric nonlinearity.
 The first effect is that the small increase of the total string length causes an increase in mean tension.
 Higher tension raises the pitch of the transverse string vibration, of course, so during the early part of a vigorously-plucked note a “pitch glide” can occur, starting a little higher than the expected note.
 The pitch moves rapidly downwards as the string motion decays, allowing the tension to fall back towards its nominal level.